Science & Language Arts

 Our zoology and biology will be primarily at an 8th-9th grade level, though will not cover all of the biology commonly taught at that level due to the length of our class.
 We will cover far more zoology than is typically taught in 8th or 9th grade.

-Each Monday is a blend of challenging investigation, project-based learning, and structured class time as well as unstructured exploration and quiet reflection.
+Each class is a blend of challenging investigation, project-based learning, and structured class time as well as unstructured exploration and quiet reflection.

 We learn by doing, investigating, writing, reading, listening, observing, building, measuring and recording, drawing, singing, reflecting and playing.

-Thus, if Luna the mama chicken goes broody, we let her hatch fertile ducks eggs and learn about waterfowl embryo development and dig into bird anatomy and adaptations.
+Thus, when Luna the mama chicken went broody, we let her hatch fertile ducks eggs and learned about waterfowl embryo development and dig into bird anatomy and adaptations.

 If the natural springs in are flowing after winter rains, then we put on our rain boots, study watersheds, and bust out the microscope to study fresh water ecosystems.